-GSPH is pleased to announce that it is now offering a fully online MPH in Health Promotion and Behavioral Science through the College of Extended Studies.
+SPH is pleased to announce that it is now offering a fully online MPH in Health Promotion and Behavioral Science through the SDSU Global Campus.

 - Note the ADDITIONAL admission requirements for applicants to the ONLINE MPH in Health Promotion and Behavioral Science: